WebFiori/docs/routing.md

 }
 ```

-## Generic Routes
+## Route Parameters

 Suppose that we have a we have a website that publishes news.
 Each post will have its own link.
 The posts has a URI structute that looks like `https://example.com/news/some_post`.
 One way to route the user to the correct post is to create a unique route for each post.
 If there are 1000 posts, then we have to create 1000 routes which is overwhelming.

 WebFiori framework provides a way to create one route to all posts.
-This can be achived by using URI variables while creating your route.
-By adding variables, we created a generic route which can serve content based on the value of the variable.
+This can be achived by using route parameters while creating your route.
+By adding parameters, we created a generic route which can serve content based on the value of the variable.

-### URI Variable
+### URI Parameters

-A URI Variable is a string which is a part of URI's path which can have many values.
-The value of the variable can be specified when sending a request to the resource that the URI represents.
-In the above example, the value of the variable most probably will be the name of the post.
-URI variables can be also used to replace query string variables to make URIs user friendly.
+A URI parameter is a string which is a part of URI's path which can have many values.
+The value of the parameter can be specified when sending a request to the resource that the URI represents.
+In the above example, the value of the parameter most probably will be the name of the post.
+URI parameters can be also used to replace query string paramaters to make URIs user friendly.

-### Using URI Variable
+### Using URI Parameters

-We have already seen variables when we explained the diffrent types of routes ([Closure Route](#closure-route)).
-In order to add a variable to a route, we have to enclose its name between two curly braces `{}`.
-To access the value of the variable, the method [`Router::getVarValue()`](https://webfiori.com/docs/webfiori/framework/router/Router#getVarValue) is used.
-The following sample code shows how to use URI variables in creating generic routes.
+We have already seen parameters when we explained the diffrent types of routes ([Closure Route](#closure-route)).
+In order to add a parameter to a route, we have to enclose its name between two curly braces `{}`.
+To access the value of the parameter, the method [`Router::getVarValue()`](https://webfiori.com/docs/webfiori/framework/router/Router#getVarValue) is used.
+The following sample code shows how to use URI parameters in creating generic routes.

 ``` php
 use webfiori\framework\Response;